 ‘Ow moch did ya put on da Bluie Slump?’ asked Wartrakk leaning over to his favourite Grot.

 ‘Well, itz been pretty borin’ up till now.
 Seen’ as the Bluie wot killed da first Grot by kickin’ him in da ’ead.
-Den he killed da second Grot by kickin’ him in the belly, an’ den kickin’ him in da ’ead.
-Soz, Ayez been ’edgin’ our bets so to speak.
-An’ put’ fifty teef on da Bluie, and fifty teef on whateva Grot dey send in,’ said Slump adjusting his yellow bandanna.
+Den he killed da second Grot by kickin’ him in the belly, and den kickin’ him in da ’ead.
+Soz, Ayez been ’edgin’ the bets so to speak.
+So put’ fifty teef on da Bluie, and fifty teef on whateva Grot dey send in,’ said Slump adjusting his yellow bandanna.
 Slump was not only well thought of by his Kaptain, he was well-off too.
 He sported three gold rings in each ear, a gold ring in his nose, and numerous gold chains around his neck.

 ‘I didn’t come here to bet Kaptain Wartrakk.
 Besides, I didn’t bring any “teef” with me…’ said Captain Hildiwara with a flash of annoyance in her large black eyes.
 Even beneath the wide bicorne hat, her raven black skin shone in the afternoon sun. ‘…I’ve got nothing but gold and silver ingots, Imperial credit chits, and jewellery.’

 ‘Hmm…,’ said Wartrakk looking over both shoulders and then behind him.
 And leaning close to Hildiwara he said, ‘But ya still wantz to bet Kaptain.
 See dat Bluie dere, well he ain’t from around ’ere.
 Instead, he’s comes from waaay out dere by da Damn’o’klees Golf…’ Wartrakk suddenly lowered his voice to a whisper, ‘…See he fights fer da Red Warleader!’
-Both of Wartrakk’s eye brows went up and down with excitement as he spoke; which made it look like a caterpillar was trying to escape his face.
+Both of Wartrakk’s eyebrows went up and down with excitement as he spoke; which made it look like a caterpillar was trying to escape his face.

 However, Captain Hildiwara wasn’t listening.
 Instead, she was too busy examining the strange Tau firewarrior.
 He was stripped of his body armour, and his underbody suit had been pulled down around his waist.
-His muscular blue body glistened with sweat in the afternoon sun; which highlighted his numerous red tattoos – sworls, circles, zig-zags, and strange animal designs.
+His muscular blue body glistened with sweat in the afternoon sun; which highlighted his numerous red tattoos – sworls, circles, zigzags, and strange animal designs.
 His long blue face was framed by a black and silver goatee; and the entire left side of his face was red, while the right side was covered in red spirals.
-Hildiwara noted his sensual “Y” nasal slit; but most wondrous of all, was his full head of jet black hair that reached down to below his knees.
+Hildiwara noted his sensual “Y” nasal slit; but most wondrous of all was his full head of jet black hair, that reached down to below his knees.

-‘Holy Throne, he’s good looking!…Wait what was it you were saying Kaptain Wartrakk?’ she said shaking herself awake.
+‘Holy Throne, he’s good-looking!…Wait what was it you were saying Kaptain Wartrakk?’ she said shaking herself awake.
 ‘Who’s this Red Warleader again?’ she asked turning to her first mate Mister Sokolov.

 ‘Captain, I’ve no idea who he’s talking about?’ he answered.